-If you want to understand the kind of power I’m talking about here, the best example I can give here is to point out how that one of the major organizations in my writing that has risen up as a religion around him to form what they call the Caytalan Church.
+If you want to understand the kind of power I’m talking about here, the best example I can give here is to point out how one of the major organizations in my writing has risen as a religion around him to form what they call the Caytalan Church.

 Now, although his priests and ministers of this organization may sometimes try to claim he is a god, I took care to try and make sure that Caytal never tried to claim this title for himself.
 I just had fun with this character and let him get annoyed or angry as his followers used his name to try promoting what they wanted themselves.
-He even goes s far as to try claiming he is a demon just to be rid of unwanted religious responsibilities.
+He even goes far as to try claiming he is a demon to eliminate unwanted religious responsibilities.

 At several times when his actions were something less than you might expect from an actual deity, I let him react to situations as I probably would upon finding myself saddled with his combination of great powers and limitations.

-And if any of you writers want to try leading a character with god-like abilities, let me warn you; it’s hard to strike the right balance between having the power to do anything, and not having every scene left with a foregone conclusion.
-My main way of doing this was to write where I left Caytal as a very cynical being.
-Although he could easily improve the lot for most of my cast, He was often unable to see the use in doing so.
+And if any of you writers want to try leading a character with god-like abilities, let me warn you; it’s hard to strike the right balance between having the power to do anything and not having every scene left with a foregone conclusion.
+My primary way of doing this was to write where I left Caytal as a very cynical being.
+Although he could quickly improve the lot for most of my cast, He was often unable to see the use.